clickercookie/clickercookie.github.io/README.md

 The game is available at [clickercookie.github.io](https://clickercookie.github.io), and can be played with no setup necessary.
 If you discover a bug (you probably will), please create a new issue.
 To play on the beta version, click the version number in the bottom left of the window.

 ## Contributing
+**Note: The `develop` branch is currently unstable as the transition to 0.7 is a major rewrite of the backend.
+Developing mods is not recommended.
+You have been warned.**

 ### Dependencies
 Run `npm install` to install dependencies.
 ### Building